The Dixie Fields Festival takes place on Saturday 11th July, with camping available from 4pm July 10th to 12noon Sunday July 12th.

 Yes, there will be forward parking for those guests with a Blue Badge and these will not require a car pass.

 Whilst the management will make every effort to ensure the site is as accessible as possible, it is an entirely outdoor event which is held on grassland which may be uneven in places.
-There will be accessible toilets and showers onsite.
+There will be accessible toilets onsite.

 No. We are so sorry (as we love our dogs too) but we are unable to accommodate dogs at Dixie Fields.
 The only exception to this rule is assistance dogs.